mbechev/Currency-Converter/README.md

 It will support most used currencies.

 ## What features will it consist of?
 Explain their purpose and try to be as granular as possible.
 Our idea is to make currency converter to help people convert their money in another currency, with exchange rate (published by the *[European Central Bank](https://free.currencyconverterapi.com/)*) valid at the moment of their willingness to change.
+We also include a line chart, which show past 30 days how the exchange rate is changed.
+User can choose from over 160 currencies.

 ## Trello board.
 **[Trello Board](https://trello.com/b/moA5BFUQ/conversion-spa)**